Introduction

 .
 The below will explain the most important fields exposed by Event

 .
-Note that all fields, unless stated otherwise, are read-only:
+Note that all fields, unless stated otherwise, are read-only and cached.

 Template Context